zrcjessica/bisb_bootcamp_19/computing_environments_setup.md

 ### MacOS
 Below are instructions for installing Anaconda for the command line on your Mac.
 They are essentially a summary of the instructions for the command-line install on the [official Anaconda docs](https://docs.anaconda.com/anaconda/install/mac-os/), so you can always refer to that link.
 Do NOT follow instructions for the graphical install!

 1. Download the **64-Bit Command Line Installer** for macOS [here](https://www.anaconda.com/distribution/#linux) for your desired Python version (personally, I use Python 3).
-You can click the link to automatically download the installer to your default downloads directory (`~/Downloads`) or right click on the installer link, copy the link address, and run `wget <link address>` in the Terminal your desired download directory to download the installer.
+You can click the link to automatically download the installer to your default downloads directory (`~/Downloads`) or right click on the installer link, copy the link address, and run `wget <paste copied link address>` in the Terminal in your desired download directory to download the installer.

-2. Install Anaconda: in the Terminal, navigate to the directory where the installer was downloaded - it is probably in your default downloads directory: `~/Downloads/`.
+2. In the Terminal, navigate to the directory where the installer was downloaded.
 You should see a file whose name starts with `Anaconda3-` or `Anaconda2-`, depending on which Python version you chose to install, and which ends in the extension `.sh`.
-This is the Anaconda installer - it is a bash file, and contains Unix commands for installation.
+This is the Anaconda installer - it is a Bash file, and contains Unix commands for installation.
 You need to run this file with something along the lines of the following command:
 ```bash
 bash ~/Downloads/Anaconda3-2019.07-MacOSX-x86_64.sh
 ```
-Make sure to use the full path to the installer file - it may not be exactly the same as what I've pasted here (especially if you installed Python 2).
+Make sure to use the full path to the installer file - it may not be exactly the same as what I've pasted here (e.g. if you installed Python 2 or downloaded it to a different directory).

 3. The installer will prompt you to review the license agreement, click `Enter` to view the license terms.
 Scroll to the bottom and enter `yes` to agree.